PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-07 04:57:05
+Last updated: 2024-04-07 04:58:17
-Random Quote: Tequila makes me wanna dance. - Jules Vaughn
+Random Quote: Yesterday, today and tomorrow are not consecutive, they are connected in a never-ending circle.
+Everything is connected - The Stranger